andrewasharpeuga/PortfolioManagementSystem/README.md

 #  Portfolio Management System

 ## Project Overview
-This project involves creating a Financial Portfolio Management System.
-The application will allow users to manage their investments in various financial instruments like stocks, bonds, and mutual funds.
-The system will provide functionalities for adding, updating, and removing investments, as well as generating reports to show the overall performance of the portfolio.
+This project lets users manage their various investments like stocks, bonds, and mutual funds.
+The system provides functionalities for adding, updating, and removing investments, as well as generating reports to show the overall performance of the portfolio.

 ## Features
 User Authentication: Secure login system for users.